 The micro data files are provided to the users after submitting their application form in the competent section.
-In particular, they must be addressed to the Statistical Information and Publications Division in the following e-mail http://dlib.statistics.gr/portal/page/portal/ESYE http://www.statistics.gr/portal/page/portal/ESYE/PAGEthemes?p param=A0801&r param=SFA05&y param=2013 00&mytabs=0
+In particular, they must be addressed to the Statistical Information and Publications Division in the following e-mail:

-We mention also that the users are being informed for survey data announcement through the EL.STAT website.
-Statistics must be developed, produced and disseminated in a neutral manner so that all users are given equal treatment, in conformity with the statistical principles as set out and further elaborated in the European statistics Code of Practice.
+We mention, also, that the users are being informed for the survey data announcement through EL.STAT's website.
+Statistics must be developed, produced and disseminated in a neutral manner so that all users are given equal treatment, in conformity with the statistical principles as set out and further elaborated in the European Statistics Code of Practice.